daocodedao/CivitAI-CLI/README.md

 - Fetch model by ID
 - Download model by ID
 - Change display mode
+- Access settings menu

 ### Listing and Filtering Models

-You can list and apply multiple filters to the models, such as name, tag, creator's username, model type, sort order, time frame for sorting, and more.
-You can also save the results to a JSON file for further processing.
+List and apply multiple filters to the models based on criteria such as name, tag, creator's username, model type, sort order, time frame for sorting, and more.
+Results can also be saved to a JSON file for further processing.

 ### Fetching Models by ID

 Enter the model ID to fetch its details.
-Model details will be displayed in a concise format, showing essential details about the model, including its creator, description, stats, and version information.
+Model details will be displayed in a concise format, showcasing essential information such as the creator, description, stats, and version.

 ### Downloading Models

-Enter the model ID of the model you wish to download.
-You can specify the download directory or use the default directory.
+Specify the model ID to download the desired model.
+The download directory can be user-specified or defaulted.
+Related images can also be downloaded.

 ### Changing Display Mode

-Toggle between text-only mode and image display mode.
-In image display mode, a model's thumbnail will be displayed using `imgcat`.
+Toggle between text-only and image display modes.
+The image display mode utilizes `imgcat` to showcase a model's thumbnail.

+### Settings Menu

+Navigate through the settings menu to configure user preferences, including default version choice, NSFW filter, image size, and download path.
+The CLI will save and load your settings for future sessions.

+### Graceful Shutdown

+CivitAI-CLI ensures a graceful shutdown, completing any ongoing operations before exiting.

 ### Model Types

-The CLI categorizes models into several types:
+The CLI categorizes models into several types, including but not limited to:
 - Checkpoint
 - TextualInversion
 - Hypernetwork